 Location: Koch Institute, 76-559

 Workshop Description: Many well-intentioned instructors experience roadblocks when attempting to implement active learning strategies in the classroom.
-In this workshop, participants will discuss common barriers to classroom [Read more...]
+In this workshop, participants will discuss common barriers to classroom implementation of active learning and strategies to address them.
+This workshop is best [Read more...]

 Movie: The Ivory Tower Date & Time: Thursday, October 16th @ 2 pm Location: Koch Institute, 76-259